totakke/cavia/README.md

    :download-to ".cavia"})
 ```

-Resources are defined in `:resources`.
+Resources are defined in `:resources` as a vector including some maps.
-Each resource must have `:id :url :sha1` fields.
+Each resource map must have `:id :url :sha1` fields.
 These fields are mandatory.
 `:id` should be specified as keyword or string.
 It is used for resource access
 and downloading file name.
 `:auth` field is optional.
 It can be used for password authentication.
 cavia is now supporting HTTP/HTTPS/FTP protocols and Basic/Digest authentications.

+cavia downloads resources to `:download-to` directory.
+The default location is
+`./.cavia`.
+Thus maybe you should add `/.cavia` to your `.gitignore`.

 ### Resource management